christian-brindley/jwtpop/README.md

   This node calls IDM to register the new device against the user identity.

 Once done, you can build an authentication tree to handle authentication and registration.
-For simplicity, you can split the registration into an inner tree - for example:
+For simplicity, you can split the registration into an inner tree - for example the following tree **jwtpop** directs registration to the node "Auth and Register", which is an inner tree node pointing at the tree **jwtpopRegister**.

 ##### Authentication tree
 ![Authentication](images/tree_auth.png)